munichpavel/munichpavel.github.io/_posts/2025-08-07-a-prompt-is-just-a-suggestion.md

 ---
-title: GenAI reliability and safety: A prompt is not a rule, it's a suggestion.
+title: A GenAI prompt is a suggestion, not a rule
 published: true
 ---